Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification

 \section{Discussion and Conclusion}

 With the increasing use of floating-point computations in mission- and safety-critical settings, the issue of reliably verifying their correctness has risen to a point in which testing or other informal techniques are not acceptable any more.
 Indeed, this phenomenon has been fostered by the wide adoption of the IEEE~754 floating-point format, which has significantly simplified the use of floating-point numbers, by providing a precise, sound, and reasonably cross-platform specification of floating-point representations, operations and their semantics.
 The approach we propose in this paper exploits these solid foundations to enable a wide range of floating-point program verification techniques.
 It is based on the solution of constraint satisfaction problems by means of interval-based constraint propagation, which is enabled by the filtering algorithms we presented.
 These algorithms cover the whole range of possible floating-point values, including symbolic values, with respect to interval-based reasoning.
 Moreover, they not only support all IEEE~754 available rounding-modes, but they also allow to take care of uncertainty on the rounding-mode in use.
 Some important implementation aspects are also taken into account, by allowing both the use of machine floating-point arithmetic for all computations (for increased performance), and of extended-precision arithmetic (for better precision with the round-to-nearest rounding mode).
-In both cases, correctness is guaranteed, so that no valid solutions can erroneously removed from the constraint system.
+In both cases, correctness is guaranteed, so that no valid solutions can erroneously be removed from the constraint system.
 This is supported by the extensive correctness proofs of all algorithms and tables, which allow us to claim that neither false positives, nor false negatives may be produced.
 The experimental evaluation of Section~\ref{sec:experimental-evaluation} shows that soundness is, indeed, a widespread issue in several floating-point verification tools.
 Our work provides solid foundations to soundly develop such kind of tools.